jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 ### Loading Simple Data Files

 Loading a simple (non-LDA) data file is similar to loading an LDA file.
-Select the **Load file using M93xx console** option from the Main Menu (key sequence *CTRL+^ l*), which will show Load File menu:
+Select the **Load file using M93xx console** option from the Main Menu (key sequence: `CTRL+^ l`), which will show Load File menu:

 ```
 *** LOAD FILE: